kvondersaar/conf-engine/docs/src/installation.rst

 Installation
 ============

-The config_engine module may be directly from Github via Pip or manually.
+The conf_engine module may be directly from Github via Pip or manually.

 Pip Install
 -----------